glaunay/mongodet/README.md

 You can also update a detergent by clicking on the "Update one" button and then select a line.
 Finally, you can suppress a detergent by clicking on the button "Remove one" then select the line you want to delete.

+### Security

+For more security and to avoid loss of data, a backup system has been developped.
+It's main purpose is to make a copy of the database at it's current state everyday at the same hour (currently at 19.00, 19.10 and 19.20).
+Note that the application mustn't be off during this process.

 ## Additional programs

 ### Format conversion

 Det.belt's Json file format needs to be converted to be integrated into the database.
 A function returns the format requested by the mongo database from the Det.belt file (Json_detBelt_mongo) ; a second can do the opposite (Json_mongo_detbelt).

 ### CSV_to_JSON converter